 Vital Signs: HIV Transmission Along the Continuum of Care – United States, 2016 (CDC) – This report provides evidence that, along the care continuum, HIV transmissions arise either from persons with HIV infection who have not received an HIV diagnosis, or from those who have a diagnosed infection that is not controlled (viral suppression has not been achieved).

 Core Indicators for Monitoring the Ending the HIV Epidemic Initiative (Early Release): National HIV Surveillance System Data Reported through December 2020; and Preexposure Prophylaxis (PrEP) Data Reported through September 2020 (CDC) – This report provides data on the six core indicators of the EHE initiative, of which three – knowledge of HIV status, linkage to HIV care, and viral suppression – are part of the HIV care continuum.
-The other three indicators covered in the report are estimated new HIV infections, HIV diagnoses, and pre-exposure prophylaxis (PrEP) coverage.
+The other three indicators covered in the report are estimated new HIV infections, HIV diagnoses, and PrEP coverage.
 These tables include data for states and selected counties.
 Breakdowns by gender, age, race/ethnicity, and transmission category are also provided.